 The MHW pharmacists practice in a variety of patient care areas providing decentralized clinical and specialist services throughout our facility.
 The Pharmacy Department is actively involved in multidisciplinary patient care, as well as facility and district-wide committees.
 The department embodies an educational environment promoting personal and departmental growth and development.

-The deadline for applications and all requirements for acceptance is Sunday, January 7, 2020 for the Traditional PGY-1 Pharmacy Residency and Tuesday, January 21, 2020 for the Non-Traditional Pharmacy Residency.
+The deadline for applications and all requirements for acceptance is Sunday, January 3, 2022 for the Traditional PGY1 Pharmacy Residency.
 Interested applicants must be graduates of an Accreditation Council for Pharmacy Education-accredited Doctor of Pharmacy degree program and be eligible for Florida Pharmacist Licensure and a Florida Pharmacy Intern license.
-The application materials must be submitted through PhORCAS.

 PhORCAS Application Requirements